Semi-Parametric Inducing Point Networks and Neural Processes: Conclusion

 \section{Conclusion}

-In this paper, we introduce a domain-agnostic general-purpose architecture, the semi-parametric inducing point network (SPIN).
-Unlike previous semi-parametric approaches whose computational cost grows quadratically with the size of the dataset, our approach scales linearly in the size and dimensionality of the data by leveraging a cross attention mechanism between datapoints and induced latents, allowing it to scale to large datasets.

-We present empirical results on six UCI datasets and a real-world important task in genomics, genotype imputation, and show that SPIN can achieve competitive, if not better, performance relative to state-of-the-art methods at a fraction of the computational cost.
-Furthermore, our approach allows the use of a compact encoding of training dataset at inference time, which is potentially useful for privacy-preserving applications or where retrieving from training data at inference is cost-prohibitive.
+In this paper, we introduce a domain-agnostic general-purpose architecture, the semi-parametric inducing point network (SPIN) and use it as the basis for Induced Point Neural Process (IPNPs).
+Unlike previous semi-parametric approaches whose computational cost grows quadratically with the size of the dataset, our approach scales linearly in the size and dimensionality of the data by leveraging a cross attention mechanism between datapoints and induced latents.
+This allows our method to scale to large datasets and enables meta learning with large contexts.
+We present empirical results on 10 UCI datasets, a Gaussian process meta learning task, and a real-world important task in genomics, genotype imputation, and show that our method can achieve competitive, if not better, performance relative to state-of-the-art methods at a fraction of the computational cost.